Here are the latest developments on the COVID-19 pandemic in the Greater Toronto Area for Wednesday:

 Cases, deaths and outbreaks in Ontario long-term care homes

-There are 52 current outbreaks in homes, which is unchanged from the previous day.
+There are 34 current outbreaks in homes, which is down by two from the previous day.

-The ministry also indicated there are currently 9 active cases among long-term care residents and 118 active cases among staff — up by one and down by three, respectively, in the last day.
+The ministry also indicated there are currently 37 active cases among long-term care residents and 122 active cases among staff — down by one and down by six, respectively, in the last day.

-NOTE: This story will be updated throughout the day.View link »
+Note: This is a developing story and will be updated throughout the day.View link »